YinJC/uk-tex-faq/FAQ-pk.md

----
-layout: page
-title: What are PK files?
+# What are PK files?
----

 PK files (packed raster) are the canonical form of TeX font bitmaps.
 The output from [MetaFont](./FAQ-useMF.html) includes a generic